spectrocloud/librarium/docs/docs-content/tenant-settings/filters.md

 6. Provide a name for the filter in the **Name** field.

-7. Next, select the Palette resource type you want to apply the filter on.
+7. Next, select the Palette resource type you want to apply the filter to.
 For example, **Tag**.

 8. Next, define the query for the filter.
-You can chose between **is**, and **is not**.
+You can chose between **is** and **is not**.
 Complete the expression by providing a value for the query.

    ![A view of the Add Resource Filter wizard with two tag expressions - tag is not equal to the value sensitive, and the tag is equal to the value claims.](/tenant-settings_filters_add-resource-filter-wizard.webp)